Here’s the clinical stuff (I was seventeen when all this started – I’m 56 now):

 Surgical excision in Sept of 11mm adenocarcinoma in lower flap of left mastectomy.
 Tumour extends into dermis but not epidermis, no vascular invasion seen.
 Followed up with 6 cycles of docetaxel/carboplatin November 2012 – February 2013

 Late effects Recurrent upper and lower respiratory tract infections throughout lifetime.
-Hypercholesterolemia and osteopenia (schlerotic lesions, in the T4 vertebral body, left humerus, left ilium (top of pelvic bone)).
+Hypercholesterolemia and osteopenia (schlerotic lesions, in the T4 vertebral body, left humerus, left ilium (top of pelvic bone).
 High risk cardio (detectable heart murmer) and respiratory issues.
-Multi-nodular goitre in thyroid area (neck) which is also super-thin thanks to RT.
+Multi-nodular goitre in thyroid area.
 Residual baldness from RT

 Genetics Tested negative for BRCA1 and BRCA2